poseidon/typhoon/docs/flatcar-linux/digitalocean.md

 # DigitalOcean

-In this tutorial, we'll create a Kubernetes v1.19.3 cluster on DigitalOcean with CoreOS Container Linux or Flatcar Linux.
+In this tutorial, we'll create a Kubernetes v1.19.3 cluster on DigitalOcean with Flatcar Linux.

 We'll declare a Kubernetes cluster using the Typhoon Terraform module.
 Then apply the changes to create controller droplets, worker droplets, DNS records, tags, and TLS assets.